Easy Keto Pizza Omelet

 • Add the Toppings

-• Sprinkle cheese evenly over eggs down the center, then layer on pepperoni.
+• Sprinkle 2 oz Shredded mozzarella or Monterrey Jack evenly over eggs down the center, then layer on 10 thin slices Pepperoni slices .

 • Melt & Fold